cjerzak/causalimages-software/README.md

 ## Pointers
 Here are a few tips for using the `AnalyzeImageHeterogeneity` function:
-- If the cluster probabilities are very extreme (all 0 or 1), try increasing `nSGD`, simplifying the model structure (e.g., making `nFilters`, `nDepthHidden_conv`, or `nDepthHidden_dense` smaller), or increasing the number of Monte Carlo interations in the Variational Inference training (increase `nMonte_variational`).
+- If the cluster probabilities are very extreme (all 0 or 1), try increasing `nSGD`, simplifying the model structure (e.g., making `nFilters`, `nDepthHidden_conv`, or `nDepthHidden_dense` smaller), or increasing the number of Monte Carlo iterations in the Variational Inference training (increase `nMonte_variational`).
 - For satellite data, images that show up as pure dark blue are centered around a body of water.

 # Acknowledgements